Don't See Your Question? Contact Us.

 Full driver license services are offered at the Lakeland, North Ridge/Davenport, and Lake Wales Service Centers.
 The Bartow Service Center provides all service except written testing.

 All driver license services (including driver license, commercial driver license, reinstatements, written tests, and road driver tests, and identification cards) and concealed weapons original license applications and renewals.

 You can check the status of your license on the state website here.
 If you have a stop, it will explain what the issue is and how to fix it.
 Some suspensions can be cleared online.

 For most driver license holders, the license is valid for 8 years.
-Non-immigrant driver licenses are valid through their approval date.
-Additionally, driver licenses for those over the age of 80 are valid for 6 years.
+Driver licenses for those over the age of 80 are valid for 6 years.
 A commercial driver license (CDL) with a HAZMAT endorsement expires in 4 years.
 For a list of fees, click here.

 In a sale, license plates stay with the seller not the vehicle.
 When motor vehicles are sold, the seller must remove the license plate from the vehicle and may then transfer the plate to a new or replacement vehicle.
 The seller must surrender the license plate to a motor vehicle service center if: